cistuff/MAXHUB/README.md

 # Max Hub

-Info about scripts can be found in Scripts.lua.
+All Max Hub scripts are in cistuff/main/Scripts.lua.